jackgraddon/website/README.md

 - Let me know if my code can be better
 - Ask me to edit or use my code

-Please be respectful of my reequests.
+Please be respectful of my requests.

 # This work is Copyright Jackson Graddon 2020